Waymo’s driverless cars were involved in 18 accidents over 20 months

 While conceding that counterfactuals can’t predict exactly what would have occurred, Waymo asserts they can be more realistic than simulations because they use the actual behavior of the vehicles and objects up to the point of disengagement.
 Where counterfactuals aren’t involved, Waymo synthesizes sensor data for cars and models scenes in digitized versions of real-world environments.
 As virtual cars drive through the scenarios, engineers modify the scenes and evaluate possible situations by adding new obstacles (such as cyclists) or by modulating the speed of oncoming traffic to gauge how the vehicle would have reacted.

 As part of a collision avoidance testing program, Waymo also benchmarks the vehicles’ capabilities in thousands of scenarios where immediate braking or steering is required to avoid collisions.
-The company says these scenarios test competencies crucial in reducing the likelihood of collisions caused by the behavior of other road users.
+The company says these scenarios test competencies crucial to reducing the likelihood of collisions caused by other road users.

 Waymo analyzes counterfactuals to determine their severity based on the likelihood of injury, collision object, impact velocity, and impact geometry — methods the company developed using national crash databases and periodically refines to reflect new data.
 Events are tallied using classes ranging from no injury expected (S0) to possible critical injuries expected (S1, S2, and S3).
 Waymo says it determines this rating using the change in velocity and direction of force estimated for each vehicle.